kuertee/x4-mod-ui-extensions/README.md

 Credits
 =======
 kuertee
-Contributors: AlexandreTK, ChemODun, Damonya, DrWhoKnows, DmytroK, Erixon, Forleyor, HYLT2233, IALuir, Mycu, Runekn, sticeIO.
+Contributors: AlexandreTK, ChemODun, Damonya, DrWhoKnows, DmytroK, Erixon, Faremen, Forleyor, HYLT2233, IALuir, Mycu, Runekn, sticeIO.
 French localisation by Calvitix.

 History
 =======
+v8.0.4.2, 11 Mar 2025:
+- Subst.* files have been udpated.
+Sorry that I forgot to do it in the last update. :D
+- New feature: Collapsable/expandable ship crew list.

+v8.0.4.1, 9 Mar 2025:
+- New callbacks for Faremen's upcoming mod.

+v8.0.4.0, 7 Feb 2025:
+- New callbacks for ChemODun's unreleased mod.
+- New callbacks for HYLT2233's unreleased mod.

 v8.0.3.5, 16 Dec 2025:
 - New UIX functions: ChemODun's functions to get local configs of menu files.